phylotastic/phylotastic/admin/f2f_meeting_plan.md

    * Audiences, constituencies
 * Friday evening: dinner

-* Saturday morning, 8:30 am  to noon
+* Saturday morning, 8:30 am  to 12:30
-   * Pending challenges (possible break-outs)
    * portal
-      * architecture
+   * break
-      * ontology design
+   * architecture, followed by ontology design
+   *

+* Lunch and excursion, 12:30 to 2:30

+* Saturday afternoon, 2:30 to 6:30
    * metadata model
    * tree viz & data export strategy
-   * break
+   * Planning for the first release

 * Saturday afternoon, 1:30 to 5:30
    * Planning for the first release
-   * Evaluation of project management

 * Sunday, 8:30 am to noon
    * planning for the future, continued